nbhasin2/Othello/README.md

 When porting othello to android we ran into various small problems dealing with the execution of the code on the android platform.
 The flexibility of our initial framework design made the intial setup of the android build quite easy.
 The core game mechanics were ported easily but problems occured when trying to run the game on a phones processor rather than a PC's.
 Our game contained many do while loops to keep the game running and waiting for user input.
 When the phone ran the code, it timed out and no game interface was displayed.
 We were trying to do too much in one block of code, and the phone was struggling to power through all the instructions given.
 To ease the strain on the processor, we created threads to run different parts of the game which let the phone run the game without timing out.
 The refactoring we had done made it easy to determine what parts of the code we could separate and run in a thread to speed up the processing.

+Some new tests cases were added to test the new funcitons (undo,redo,save and load);

 ## Milestone 3